AfriSenti: A Twitter Sentiment Analysis Benchmark for African Languages: Introduction

-To enable sentiment analysis research in African languages, we present \textbf{AfriSenti}, the largest sentiment analysis benchmark for under-represented languages---covering 110,000+ annotated tweets in 14 African languages\footnote{For simplicity, we use the term language to refer to language varieties including dialects.} (Amharic, Algerian Arabic, Hausa, Igbo, Kinyarwanda, Moroccan Arabic, Mozambican Portuguese, Nigerian Pidgin, Oromo, Swahili, Tigrinya, Twi, Xitsonga, and \yoruba) from four language families (Afro-Asiatic, English Creole, Indo-European and Niger-Congo).
-We show the represented countries and languages in Figure \ref{fig:countries_languages} and provide examples of the data in Table \ref{fig:AfriSenti_examples}.
-AfriSenti is an extension of NaijaSenti \cite{muhammad-etal-2022-naijasenti}, which is a sentiment corpus in four major Nigerian languages: Hausa, Igbo, Nigerian Pidgin,and \yoruba.

-The datasets are used in the first Afrocentric SemEval shared task, \textit{SemEval 2023 Task 12: Sentiment analysis for African languages (AfriSenti-SemEval)}.
-AfriSenti allows the research community to build sentiment analysis systems for various African languages and enables the study of sentiment and contemporary language use in African languages.
-We publicly release the corpora, which provide further opportunities to investigate the difficulty of sentiment analysis for African languages.
+To enable sentiment analysis research in African languages, we present \textbf{AfriSenti}, the largest sentiment analysis benchmark for under-represented African languages---covering 110,000+ tweets annotated as positive, negative or neutral, in 14 languages\footnote{For simplicity, we use the term language to refer to language varieties including dialects.} (Amharic, Algerian Arabic, Hausa, Igbo, Kinyarwanda, Moroccan Arabic, Mozambican Portuguese, Nigerian Pidgin, Oromo, Swahili, Tigrinya, Twi, Xitsonga, and \yoruba) from four language families (Afro-Asiatic, English Creole, Indo-European and Niger-Congo)\footnote{The datasets are publicly available on \url{https://github.com/afrisenti-semeval/afrisent-semeval-2023}}.
+We show the represented countries and languages in Figure \ref{fig:countries_languages} and provide examples of annotated tweets in Table \ref{fig:AfriSenti_examples}.
+The datasets were used in the first Afrocentric SemEval shared task \textit{SemEval 2023 Task 12: Sentiment analysis for African languages (AfriSenti-SemEval)} \cite{muhammad-2023-semeval}.
+We publicly release the data, which provides further opportunities to investigate the difficulty of sentiment analysis for African languages by e.g., building sentiment analysis systems for various African languages, and studying of sentiment and contemporary language use in these languages.

-Our contributions are: (1) the creation of the largest Twitter dataset for sentiment analysis in African languages by annotating 10 new datasets and curating four existing ones \cite{muhammad-etal-2022-naijasenti}, (2) the discussion of the data collection and annotation process in 14 low-resource African languages, (3) the release sentiment lexicons for all languages, (4) the presentation of classification baseline results using our datasets.
+Our contributions are: (1) the creation of the largest Twitter dataset for sentiment analysis in African languages by annotating ten new datasets and curating four existing ones \cite{muhammad-etal-2022-naijasenti}, (2) the discussion of the data collection and annotation process in 14 low-resource African languages, (3) the release of sentiment lexicons for these languages, (4) the presentation of classification baseline results using our datasets.